briankimstudio/curriculum/courses/data_visualization.md

 ## Course Description

-This course teach how to use data visualization technique to discover underlying information from given data.
-It includes various types of data preperation process in order to prepare for visualization.
+This course teach how to use data visualization technique to discover underlying insights from available data.
+It introduces data visualization concepts, theories, and techniques to present crucial information effectively.
+Also, this course includes various types of data preperation techniques to create accurate and precise results.

 ## Learning Objectives

 1. Understand basic concept of data visualization
 2. Learn how to prepare data for visualization
 3. Grasp latest visualization methodologies
-4. Practice in Python and R
+4. Practice visualization pipeline using Python and R

 ## Modules